The following sections set out our Tuition Fee Policy (PDF).

 2.4.
 Postgraduate taught students must pay a deposit of £500 (in the first year of study) to secure their offer of a place.
 This will be offset against the first year’s annual tuition fee.
 If students fail to start the programme, or leave in the first month, the deposit will be retained by the institution.

 2.6.
-All tuition fee must be paid by 1 May, where they are not, the debt collection process will begin.
+All tuition fees must be paid by 1 May.

-2.9.
-Students who study for modules only (ie are not on a programme of study leading to an award) have 30 days from the date of invoice to pay in full.
+2.11.
+Students who enrol for modules have 30 days to make payment in full from the date of invoice.
 There will be no payment plan for modules.

 3.1.
 If tuition fees are to be paid by the student loan company or the NHS bursary unit, students are required to submit evidence at the time of enrolment.
-This must contain
+This must contain:student nameapplication numberprogramme namepercentage or specified amount of tuition fees to be paid

 3.2.
 Students are required to submit evidence of sponsorship annually for each year of study.